openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

  ## Deprovisioning

-To deprovision the volume we can delete the application which is using the volume and then we can go ahead and delete the pv, as part of deletion of pv this volume will also be deleted from the volume group and data will be freed.
+To deprovision the volume we can delete the application that is using the volume and then we can go ahead and delete the PV, as part of the deletion of PV this volume will also be deleted from the volume group and data will be freed.

 ```
 $ kubectl delete -f fio.yaml